 Boxer worries about the farm, but he's not smart enough to figure things out on his own.
 Instead of thinking for himself, he decides to be loyal no matter what—to follow the Party (as in, Communist Party) line.
 Like, after Snowball is sent into exile, Boxer tries to think things over for himself, but all he can come up with is, "If Comrade Napoleon says it, it must be right," and he takes up a new personal motto: "Napoleon is always right" (5.22).

-Because the other animals admire Boxer's work ethic, follow his lead.
+Because the other animals admire Boxer's work ethic, they follow his lead.
 When Napoleon begins executing other animals, Boxer can only say, "I would not have believed that such things could happen on our farm.
 It must be due to some fault in ourselves.
 The solution, as I see it, is to work harder" (7.28).
 When the going gets tough, Boxer… falls back on simple mottos.
 He has no other option.

 By the end of the novel, Boxer has worked so hard for the Rebellion that he's worked himself to death.
 He's so weak from starvation and trying to rebuild the windmill that he's useless.
 The pigs send him off to be slaughter, and he's too weak to fight back: